KhrisTheLearner/learnR/README.md

+# LearnerR

+LearnR is an educators application that aims to bring together students and teachers on the community platform.
+The teachers will add lesson notes to school textbooks on the platform that can enable the student to learn the entire course syllabus from home.
+Students can add comments and questions to teachers’ notes.

+# Documentation Content

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).